Crispy Tempura Batter Recipe: The Secret to Perfect Fried Veggies

 Tempura is most often served in Japanese restaurants.
-Fresh vegetables like sweet potatoes, zucchini, squash, onions, and more are deep-fried in a crispy batter.
-If you go to a Japanese restaurant and some Chinese restaurants you are bound to find tempura inspired items on the menu.
+Fresh vegetables, such as slices of sweet potatoes, zucchini, squash, onions, mushrooms, and more, are deep-fried in a crispy batter.
+If you go to a Japanese restaurant or some Chinese restaurant, you will find tempura-inspired items on the menu.

 What do you need to deep fry?

 Ideally, you should have a small deep fryer.
 I love my t-Fal deep fryer.
 It does a great job of keeping the hot oil at the same temperature.
-It also has a handy strainer to you can strain out the cooked bits, so you can use your oil again.
+It also has a handy strainer so you can strain out the cooked bits and reuse your oil.

-If you don’t have a deep fryer, you can use a deep pot and a thermometer to ensure to keep the oil at the right temperature.
+If you don’t have a deep fryer, you can use a deep pot and a thermometer to keep the oil at the right temperature.

 What should you dip into tempura batter?

-Root vegetables like sweet potatoes, yams, daikon radish, and onions are great candidates for cooking in tempura.
-Broccoli florets, broccolini, and carrots are also perfect to deep fat fry with tempura batter.
+Root vegetables such as sweet potatoes, yams, daikon radish, eggplant, and onions are great for tempura.
+Broccoli florets, broccolini, and carrots are also perfect to deep-fat fry with tempura batter.
+Some Japanese favorites are shiso leaves and lotus roots.

 What should you serve tempura vegetables with?